 Every WordPress website has a site name an site description.
 The site name is the name of your website and is displayed prominently in the header, while the site description is a tag line that may or may not be displayed, depending on the theme you use.
 Both the website’s name and description can be changed via the WordPress dashboard.
 You can keep the default name and description for now if you haven’t yet made up your mind about them.

-The website name and tag line of your new WordPress website.
+Image: the website name and tag line of your new WordPress website.

 The Admin Account section is where you create an account for the WordPress administrator.
 By default, the administrator’s username is admin and the password is pass.
 You need to change both.
 Changing the username makes it more difficult for attackers to hack their way into your WordPress dashboard (because attackers know the default username is “admin”) and the password “pass” is obviously one of the weakest passwords ever created.
 Choose a sensible username and password, and store them somewhere safe (i.e. in your password manager).

 There are a couple of useful options in the Advanced Options section.
 By default, WordPress does not automatically update itself.
 As there will be regular updates you might want to change that setting.
 Updates add new features and, more importantly, fix security issues.
 The same is true for any plugins and themes you use.
 You are going to need to update WordPress regularly, and letting WordPress update itself is a convenient way of doing so.